AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/server-call-estimate.md

 ---
-title: Server call estimate endpoint
+title: Server Call estimate endpoint
 description: Estimate the size of a data repair job.
 ---

-# Server call estimate endpoint
+# Server Call estimate endpoint

-The `/serverCallEstimate` endpoint calculates the number of server calls for the given report suite and date range provided.
-It also returns a `validationToken`, which is required to use the `/job` endpoint.
+The Server Call estimate endpoint calculates the number of Server Calls for the given Report Suite and date range provided.
+It also returns a `validationToken`, which is required to use the [Job](job.md) endpoint.

-This API requires two query string parameters:
+This endpoint requires two query string parameters:

 * **`dateRangeStart`**: The start of the date range that you would like to repair.
 * **`dateRangeEnd`**: The last day of the date range that you would like to repair (inclusive).
 You cannot include the current month as part of your date range.

-The date range is based on the time zone of the report suite.
+The date range is based on the time zone of the Report Suite.

 `GET https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{RSID}/serverCallEstimate?dateRangeStart={YYYY-MM-DD}&dateRangeEnd={YYYY-MM-DD}`